Dynamic values

 If your JSON is approaching the limit, you're probably storing data that belongs in a database, not a config.
 Configs are designed for "a few KB of decisions per project", not "the user's shopping cart".

-Add targeting rules to a gate.
+Add targeting rules to a feature flag.

 Quickstart